 complexion is perfect gallows"--Shakespeare, (Tempest

 Oriel Common Room stank of logic" --Cardinal Newman

 I could lose all Father now"--Ben Jonson, on the death

 voice of your eyes is deeper than all roses" --e.e.

 For a more recent example, consider the disturbingly cheerful pop song by Foster the People, "Pumped Up Kicks," which deals with a school shooting.
 Here, the shooter/narrator thinks, "I've waited for a long time.
 Yeah, the sleight of my hand is now a quick-pull trigger. / I reason with my cigarette."
 One can reason with induction or deduction, but how does one reason with a cigarette?
 Here, the catachresis might evoke the idea of the "cool" kid using personal style instead of a persuasive argument, or it might evoke the imagery of torture--burning victims with a cigarette-butt to make one's point.
 This sort of evocative, almost nonsensical language is the heart of good catachresis.
+Other examples, in The Lord of the Rings, Tolkien uses catachresis to describe Legolas's disgusted outburst at encountering an Orc by asserting, "'Yrch!' siad Legolas, falling into his own tongue.'"
+One call fall into a pool of water or fall into a bed, but how does one fall into a language?
 As Milton so elegantly phrased it, catachresis is all about

 "blind mouths."
 Such catachresis often results

 A special subtype of catachresis